Nuxsha Nasih: Cross-border relations

 As mayor, Nasih worked with officials in the neighbouring Iranian Kurdish province of Kermanshah to officially recognize two border crossings connecting the regions.
 Iran aimed to export electricity to the Kurdistan region through Halabja during her tenure.

 Environmental initiatives

 Nasih launched the 'Green City Halabja' campaign to end the use of plastic bags in the city, demonstrating her commitment to environmental protection and sustainability.

+International engagement

+In July 2025, Nasih met with United States Consul General Steven Bitner during his visit to Halabja.
+The consul general congratulated her on Halabja's elevation to governorate status and reaffirmed continued U.S. support for the province.
+A month later in August Nasih met with the Chinese Ambassador to Iraq H.E.
+Cui Wei and Chinese Consul General to Erbil Mr. Liu Jun, during the meeting the delegations reportedly 'exchanged views on advancing practical cooperation.'